 Cleveland Clinic's Comprehensive Breast Cancer Program is unique in its multidisciplinary approach to breast cancer treatment, prevention and detection.
 Here, you will find a full array of services, from initial screening and diagnosis to innovative breast cancer treatment and supportive counseling.

-Our multidisciplinary approach to colon cancer care unites specialists from across Cleveland Clinic, including surgeons, gastroenterologists, radiologists, anesthesiologists, psychologists and oncologists.
+Our multidisciplinary approach to colorectal cancer care unites specialists from across Cleveland Clinic, including surgeons, gastroenterologists, radiologists, anesthesiologists, psychologists and oncologists.

 Cleveland Clinic's team of colorectal specialists provides patients with personalized treatment plans and some of the best long-term outcomes in the world.